 Read More

-You probably don’t have to be Jewish to know about the Hanukkah game called Dreidel.
-It’s a betting game where each player antes up and then, depending on the spin of the dreidel – the four-sided spinning top that serves as the dice – they take nothing from the pot (NUN), half the pot (HEY),…
+Spinning for Hanukkah Gelt You probably don’t have to be Jewish to know about the Hanukkah game called Dreidel.
+It’s a betting game where each player antes up and then, depending on the spin of the dreidel – the four-sided spinning top that serves as the dice – he either takes nothing from the pot…

 Read More

-Dear Family and Friends, As this year draws to a close I’m happy to say despite the pandemic and the lock-downs we were really busy with lots to tell you in my annual holiday letter!
-Although our travels were a bit limited this year, we did take many trips back and forth between New York…
+The Year of Banana Bread Dear Family and Friends, As this year draws to a close I’m happy to say despite the pandemic and the lock-downs we were really busy with lots to tell you in my annual holiday letter!
+Although our travels were a bit limited this year, we did take many trips back…

 Read More

-I grew up in the Bronx on a tree-lined street that bordered the beautifully designed and landscaped housing complex called Parkchester.
-(See Fluffy, or How I Got My Dog, Magnolia, The Story of a Garden, Parkchester, Celebrate Me Home) There were seven or eight stores on our street, a bar called The White Gander, and several…
+The Corpse in the Office I grew up in the Bronx on a tree-lined street that bordered the beautifully designed and landscaped housing complex called Parkchester.
+(See The Puppy in the Waiting Room, Magnolia, The Story of a Garden, and Parkchester, Celebrate Me Home) There were seven or eight stores on our street, a bar called…

 Read More

-My father was a GP with an office on the first floor of our house, and we lived “over the store” (See The Puppy in the Waiting Room, Saying Farewell to a Special Guy, and Turkey and Trimmings with Flu Shot) My dad did it all – delivered babies, took out splinters and appendixes, and made…
+GP My father was a GP with an office on the first floor of our house, and we lived “over the store” (See The Puppy in the Waiting Room, Saying Farewell to a Special Guy, and Turkey and Trimmings with Flu Shot) My dad did it all – delivered babies, took out splinters and appendixes, and…

 Read More

-I’ve written about my beautiful kid sister Laurie – my Zuzu – who died in 2015 at age 61, after a long and painful battle with MS. (See Take Care of Your Sister, Look for the Helpers – for Laurie) If you’ve read my stories you know how gifted Laurie was, and at the time…
+My Zuzu I’ve written about my beautiful kid sister Laurie – my Zuzu – who died in 2015 at age 61 after a long and painful battle with MS. (See Take Care of Your Sister, Look for the Helpers – for Laurie) Laurie was gifted, and at the time of her illness an NIH…

 Read More